dwhiffing/fury/content/aar/nf/nf21_aj/body.md

 range.)

-So the scenario begins, and dammit, I'm just too darned close to Iceland\!
+So the scenario begins, and dammit, I'm just too darned close to Iceland!
 Compared to previous scenarios the Russian planes feel like they're in my lap the moment they launch.
 And the buggers are aggressive too.
 A few minutes in and my E-2s start reporting a major strike lifting off and heading for TG Algonquin.
 (How'd they see us?
 I'm betting on a